sdouf5054/20252R0136COSE36203/llm_result_reports/result_04_final/result_04_final_yt_report_01_20251213_081546_EmeW6li6bbo_NMIXX_엔믹스_Blue_Valentine_M_V.md

 ### LLM Qualitative Analysis

 KEY POINT:
-NMIXX's latest music video and song have received overwhelmingly positive reactions from fans, with many praising the group's emotional and unique performance, music quality, and concept.
+NMIXX's latest song and music video have received overwhelmingly positive reactions from fans, with many praising the group's unique sound, emotional lyrics, and captivating visuals.

 DETAILED SUMMARY:
-The majority opinion is that NMIXX's latest release is a masterpiece, with fans praising the group's emotional and vulnerable lyrics, as well as their unique sound and color.
-Many viewers appreciate the song's nostalgic and dreamy vibe, as well as the music video's captivating visuals and choreography.
-Some fans also highlight the group's growth and evolution since their debut, citing their unique concept and talent as reasons for their success.
-Notable minority views include fans who appreciate the song's ability to evoke various emotions, from sadness to happiness, and those who praise the group's ability to blend different styles and genres.
-Some fans also appreciate the group's unique sound and style, with one fan commenting that they are the only group to have a certain combination of members.
+The majority of viewers are thrilled with NMIXX's new song, praising its emotional lyrics, captivating melody, and nostalgic vibe.
+Many fans are impressed by the group's ability to convey a wide range of emotions in a single song, from sadness to happiness and love.
+Some viewers appreciate the song's uniqueness and how it stands out from other K-pop tracks.
+Notable minority views include fans expressing gratitude for NMIXX's growth and evolution as a group, acknowledging their hard work and talent.
+Language patterns are predominantly Korean, with some English and Japanese comments, showing a mix of language use.

 SENTIMENT BREAKDOWN:
-Positive: 95%  Negative: 2%  Neutral: 3%
+Positive: 95%  Negative: 3%  Neutral: 2%

 ---